haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/bpg/clustering.md

 - [`[rmsdmatrix]`](../modules/analysis.md#rmsdmatrix-module): Calculates of the RMSD matrix between all the models generated in the previous step.
 - [`[ilrmsdmatrix]`](../modules/analysis.md#ilrmsdmatrix-module): Calculates the Interface Ligand Root Mean Square Deviation (ILRMSD) matrix.

-Those two modules must be followed by the `[clustrmsd]` module, otherwise, only the pair-wise RMSD matrix will be computed, and clustering not performed.
+Those two modules must be followed by the `[clustrmsd]` module; otherwise, only the pair-wise RMSD matrix will be computed, and clustering will not be performed.

 ### [rmsdmatrix] module